Annamalai (2002 TV series): Plot

 Later on, the story progresses to Chennai from Azhwarkurichi.
 Gomathi in an attempt to separate Annamalai and Ulaganathan, makes everyone believe that Annamalai is mentally unstable.
 Ulaganathan brings Annamalai to Chennai in hopes of setting up a clinic there and live with her peacefully.
 Meanwhile, Pattalathar together with Nallasivam (Ravi Raghavendra) send Thavasi and his wife, Visalam (Kuyili) out of their anchestral home as Thavasi had made the promise to transfer the temple property to Gandhimathi’s family.
 The couple leave to Chennai to start a new life.
 However, they face another problem in the form of Saathappan, a rich mafia who pretends to be their wellwisher, but has the evil intention to usurp the temple property from Thavasi.
 Back in Azhwarkurichi, Nallasivam turns into a drunkard due to Tamizharasi, his wife being egoistic and money-minded.
 She wishes to sell the anchestral house and move to Chennai.
 She chases Nambi, the youngest brother out of their home.
+Annamalai gets pregnant.

+Pattalathar and Nallasivam later realise their misdeeds and move to Chennai to be with Thavasi and Visalam.
+Tamizharasi too joins them and starts her dirty tricks to deceive the family members by pretending to have turned into a new leaf.
+Gomathi and Saathappan kidnap Ulaganathan and beat him to coma.
+Thavasi is blamed for Ulaganathan’s “death” which leaves Visalam to have an enmity towards Annamalai.
+Everyone presume Ulaganathan to be dead.
+Annamalai also gets kidnapped by Saathappan.
+A journalist named Kathir saves her.

+Kathir is a widowed drunkard whose wife dies in an accident.
+His three daughters Jeeva, Jyothi and Jhansi, yearn for a mother’s love as they’re ill-treated by their caretaker.
+Annamalai becomes a mother figure to the girls and gets attached to them.
+Anwar, a friend of Kathir also helps him to run a criminal magazine company called “Suryan”.Later, Kathir also dies in a similar accident as his wife leaving his three kids orphaned.
+Annamalai adopts the three kids and raises them together with the help of Anwar.